viidalepp/auli/publications.md

 ### thesis

+(2023/upcoming) The Expected AI as a Sociocultural Construct and its Impact on the Discourse on Technology.
+PhD Thesis, University of Tartu.

 (2019) [Self-description and phatic function in organisation culture: The case of Ouishare](https://dspace.ut.ee/handle/10062/65214).
 Master’s Thesis, University of Tartu. [https://dspace.ut.ee/handle/10062/65214](https://dspace.ut.ee/handle/10062/65214)